| Spain

 PRESIDENT'S CABINET:

-(SEMI-)AUTONOMOUS REGIONAL GOVERNMENTS:
+(SEMI-)AUTONOMOUS REGIONAL

 Generalitat de Catalunya; Jordi Pujol, president